bzkarimi/VASP/README.md

 ## **POSCAR**:

-Pt2Si cluster isolated from MgO                                      comment line 1.00000000000000                                                  universal scaling factor
+Pt2Si cluster isolated from MgO &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; comment line

+   1.00000000000000                                                  universal scaling factor

     12.6256980228000000    0.0000000000000000    0.0000000000000000  first  Bravais lattice vector

      0.0000000000000000   12.6256980228000000    0.0000000000000000  second Bravais lattice vector

      0.0000000000000000    0.0000000000000000   30.0000000000000000  third  Bravais lattice vector

    Si    Pt                                                          elements

      1    2                                                          num of each element

-Selective dynamics                                                   for relaxing some coordinates, F=fixed, T=relax Cartesian
+Selective dynamics                                                   for relaxing some coordinates, F=fixed, T=relax

+Cartesian                                                            direct or cart (only first letter is significant)

  4.210900000000    4.218200000000   12.610000000000       F     F    T

  6.205100000000    4.215700000000   13.363500000000       T     T    F

  2.216900000000    4.239300000000   13.364400000000       F     F    F

 * The positions can be given in direct (fractional) or Cartesian coordinates.
 Note that the lattice vectors are always scaled by the universal scaling factor.